blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 a case where there should be one or a missing endswitch.
 I just realized that because I had initially forgotten to add that error-sensing scenario.

+I might rewrite the whole codebase in Cython for greater speed and/or write some parts in C.

 I had absolutely no idea how hard this project was going to be but I just kept coding.
 The problem that I endured was there was no design and no map and I kept the design in my head.
 I has massive scope creep but I had big hopes and dreams for my softwar working